top of page

 Durability and Environmental Impact

+A quality wetsuit should last a few years, even with heavy use.
 (We surf 400+ hours a year and still get multiple seasons out of a good suit.)
+If sustainability matters to you:

 • Look for eco-friendly neoprene options